 Launched in April 2021, the Unitron Blu 3 hearing aids are the introductory performance level in this range.
-This means you'll naturally get fewer features than you would with the higher specifications.
+This means you'll naturally get fewer features than you would with the higher specifications but still benefit from some great Unitron technology.
 View the top specification - the Unitron Blu 9 - here

 However, the Unitron Blu 3 is designed to offer you the next generational sound, along with technology that has evolved with consumer's ever-changing needs.
 The result is advanced personalisation, flexibility, and adaptable technology for a more tailored hearing experience.